 To an enterprising cybercriminal, your password manager’s master password is as hackable as any other password.
 Increasingly, password managers support multi-factor authentication—using a second method such as a PIN, a fingerprint, or another “trusted device” for additional verification—to mitigate this risk.
 Choose one that does.

-Still, most security experts agree that password managers are still the safest way for people to manage their myriad logins, and we agree that the benefits far outweigh the risks.
-Just choose your password manager carefully after researching all the options starting with the guide.
-We also have a guide to the best free password managers.
+No online security measure is 100 percent foolproof, but most security experts agree that password managers are still the safest way for people to manage their myriad logins, and we agree that the benefits far outweigh the risks.
+Just choose your password manager carefully after researching all the options starting with this guide.

 Editor’s note: Because online services are often iterative, gaining new features and performance improvements over time, our reviews are subject to change in order to accurately reflect the current state of the services.